Prompt Engineering · OrevateAI

 Beyond banks, change machines at supermarkets or arcades are another source, though these often dispense loose quarters rather than full rolls.
 You might also get rolls of quarters from cash-heavy businesses if you’re making a large purchase and need change back.
 However, the most reliable and often free (if you have an account) source is your bank.

-For those looking to specifically buy rolls for collecting purposes, coin dealers or online marketplaces are options, but this is where the cost can go up.
-We’ll touch on that later.
+For those looking to specifically buy rolls for collecting purposes, coin dealers or online marketplaces are options, but this is where the cost can escalate beyond face value.
+We’ll delve into that later.

 The Face Value vs. Collector Value Debate